quer/the-steam-awards/README.md

 modules.push('ActivateFreeGame');
 ```

-## Setting
+## Settings
-In the `main.js` you can set up setting on how it shoud be running.
+In the `main.js` you can tweak settings the way how it should be running.
-The default settings are show under here. ( can be foung in `lib/Setting.js`)
+The default settings are show below. ( Also can be foung in `lib/Setting.js`).
 ```js
 {
     AuthFieldNameUsername: "steam_user",